 Paying your solicitor

-There are complex laws governing how solicitors are paid in personal injury cases.
-It is important that you understand, from the beginning, how your solicitor intends to cover the costs of your claim and any fees you may personally be liable for, at any time, if you win or lose your claim.
+There are complex laws governing how solicitors are paid in compensation cases.
+It is important that you understand how your solicitor intends to cover the costs of your claim and any fees you may be personally liable for, at any time, if you win or lose your claim.

 It is important that you do not sign an agreement that would result in your solicitor unreasonably obtaining a large amount of your payment if you win your case.
 You should also be protected from having to pay expensive legal costs if you lose.